Aman10003/Network_Design_Project/readme.md

    * Open a terminal or command prompt.
    * Run the server
      * python server.py
-he server should display "Server is ready to receive connections" and listen for incoming connections from clients.
+     * the server should display "Server is ready to receive connections" and listen for incoming connections from clients.

 2. Start the Client
    * Open another terminal or command prompt.